equinoxorg/ekoHub/tools/pppd_scriptgen/README.md

 *PASSWORD* (Optional), if supplied provide here, if empty but you want to type USB (next up), use ""

-*USB* (Optional), By default it is assumed the modem is at /dev/gsmmodem, but you can manually override through this variable
+*USB* (Optional), By default it is assumed the modem is at /dev/gsmmodem, but you can manually override through this variable.
+Do not specify the /dev/ parameter, i.e. valid options are *ttyUSB0* or *gsmmodem*

 Example uses:

 `python pppd_scriptgen.py he220 tigorwanda web.tigo.rw "" 0`

-`python pppd_scriptgen.py he220 tigorwanda web.tigo.rw "" 0 "" /dev/USB0`
+`python pppd_scriptgen.py he220 tigorwanda web.tigo.rw "" 0 "" ttyUSB0`

-`python pppd_scriptgen.py he220 giffgaffuk giffgaff.com giffgaff 1 "" /dev/USB0`
+`python pppd_scriptgen.py he220 giffgaffuk giffgaff.com giffgaff 1 "" ttyUSB0`

 # Installation